Tender Little Hearts

 Saving Chico.
 Now know as Edgar.

 Chico was rescued from the Bowie Texas Kills pens.
 He was so cautious of humans but a very sweet donkey.
 With more and more handling, he has learned that human touch is not a bad thing.
-He is a beautiful dark faced donkey, steel grey with a strong black cross on his back..
+He is a beautiful dark faced donkey, steel grey with a strong black cross on his back.
 Chico finished with quarantine and came to Tender Little Hearts to begin his path to a better life.
 How scary life must be for a rescue.
 Each adventure is another day of safety concerns for their little minds.
 Will I be harmed?
 Who is my new buddy?
 Will I get food?
 We took care of all his medical needs and got him on the path to emotional recovery.
-He is now spending some time with an amazing donkey whisperer and TIP trainer of wild BLM burros for training, Monique Wylde Williams, before he goes to his forever home with Sophie at Donkeys of The Heart (donkey therapy) in southeastern Arizona.
-Chico, I see nothing but happiness and kindness in your future!
-You'll be an amazing little therapy donkey and Sophie will shower you will love everyday!
+He spent some time with an amazing donkey whisperer and TIP trainer of wild BLM burros for further training, Monique Wylde Williams.
+Chico/Edgar now lives with the owner of Donkeys of the Heart, a nonprofit in Cave Creek, Arizona.
+Chico/Edgar, I see nothing but happiness and kindness in your future!
+You'll be an amazing therapy donkey showered with love every day!

 Molly, now lovingly named Ellie